 Treasurer / Chief Financial Officer

-Michael is a Certified General Accountant and has worked in the credit union system in Manitoba for over 42 years.
-He is currently the General Manager of the Winnipeg Police Credit Union, a financial institution that is dedicated to serving the financial needs of police officers, their families and associates.
+Presented with the 2016 Manitoba Credit Union Order of Merit Award, Michael is a Certified General Accountant and has worked in the credit union system in Manitoba for over 45 years.
+He is currently the soon to be retired General Manager of the Winnipeg Police Credit Union, a financial institution that is dedicated to serving the financial needs of police officers, their families and associates.

-Michael served as a director of the Credit Union Managers Association of Manitoba in Manitoba for over 20 years, including three terms as President.
-He currently serves as a member of the two advisory committees of Credit Union Central of Manitoba.
+Michael served as a director of the Credit Union Managers Association of Manitoba in Manitoba for 27 years, including multiple terms as President and advisory to various Credit Union Central of Manitoba committees.

 Michael and his three brothers, Robert, Jerry and Davy, joined forces with Status 4 founder Kevin Gibson and friend Ray Hope to form the band “UNDERCOVER”.
 The band recoded a CD of its music in 1997 and has performed at a number of charity events in the community since it was formed.
 Michael’s appreciation for music enabled him to recognize the value that Status 4 offers in enriching the lives of the youth in the community because of its focus on music and the arts.

-Michael looks forward to the challenge of serving as the Treasurer and Chief Financial Officer of Status 4 and making a positive contribution to the ongoing development and success of Status 4 as an integral part of our community.
+Michael looks forward to the rewarding challenge of making a positive contribution to the ongoing development and success of Status 4 as an integral part of our community.